 WCC 20.83.110 contains a prohibition on making nonconforming lots more nonconforming through a Boundary Line Adjustment (BLA).
-However, this has led to instances of highly irregular lot lines, or the inability to preclude the need to impact critical areas (e.g., the need to cross a wetland in order to access the only suitable building site).
+However, this has led to instances of highly irregular lot lines and/or critical areas impacts (e.g., the need to cross a wetland in order to access the only suitable building site).

-While in general making lots more nonconforming should be avoided, there are instances where it makes sense, provided that no lot becomes smaller than the smallest nonconforming lot, no lot becomes nonconforming as to lot area and/or width requirements, and no density is gained.
-Additionally, in the Ag District, that no lot is reduced below 10 acres (which is what one could achieve through an ag subdivision).
+While in general making lots more nonconforming should be avoided, there are instances where it makes sense so as to avoid irregular lot lines and/or critical areas impacts.

+Thus, staff is proposing that we amend the regulations to allow-through a BLA-nonconforming lots to become more nonconforming in terms of lot area and/or lot width provided that: (1) no lot becomes smaller than the smallest nonconforming lot; (2) no conforming lot becomes nonconforming as to lot area and/or width requirements; (3) no density is gained, and (4) that no lot in the Ag District is reduced below 10 acres (which is what one could achieve as a farmstead parcel, and what is considered to be adequate to protect ag usage per County policy).